-How to bleed a radiator: Get rid of unwanted cold spots
+How to bleed a radiator — and get rid of unwanted cold spots for good

-Knowing how to bleed a radiator will make your radiators work more efficiently and be more cost effective.
+Knowing how to bleed a radiator will make your radiators work more efficiently and be more cost effective in winter.
 We tell you what you need and how to do it

-Just make sure that you do a check every time winter rolls around and you will have a central heating system working as efficiently as possible to keep your home warm and toasty.
+Just make sure that you do a check before winter rolls around and you will have a central heating system working as efficiently as possible to keep your home warm and toasty.

 VIDEO: How to bleed a radiator